memgraph/docs/docs/tutorials/first-steps-with-memgraph.md

   label: Type(edge)
 }
 ```
-With this code you have updated the width and hover color for the relationships.

 <details>
-  <summary>If you need it here is the complete Graph Style Code for this graph:</summary>
+  <summary>In case you need it, here is the complete Graph Style Code:</summary>

 ```
 @NodeStyle {